hannahjhein/codem_eval/README.md

 3. Open config.yaml in the conf folder and edit the parameters as desired.
 These parameters include:

-	Data transformation
+	Params
 	- range of radius for resampling (in m)
 	- range of rotations to be applied to AOI point cloud in x, y, and z (in radians)
 	- range of translations to be applied to AOI point cloud in x, y, and z (in m)
 	- number of repetitions for the data transformation and evaluation loop

-	File management
+	Files
 	- name of the output .csv with transformation parameters and error metrics
-	- file pathway to the input data sets
 	- name of the input complement point cloud to be transformed and registered
 	- name of the input foundational data set
 	- prefix to apply to the output point clouds (e.g. location abbreviation such as MUTC)
 	- suffix to apply to the output point clouds (suggest keeping the same as the input)

+	Paths
+	- file pathway to the input data sets

 4. Run
 ```
 python main.py hydra.job.chdir=True
 ```
-in a conda environment with the `codem` application installed
+in the `codem-hydra` conda environment

 5. Open the output .csv to view the random transformations applied to each iteration and the pre- and post-registration metrics